Interview answer drill

 Trade-off or test tip

 DI improves testability but needs clear provider scope.
-Test with mocks and verify singleton behavior.
+Test with mocks, verify singleton behavior, and add one scope-override test when the service is stateful.

 Summary